Chapel of San Ramon: Contemporary times

 The chapel began to suffer from frequent vandalism and also had structural problems.
 In 1972, the San Ramon Preservation group was formed to help protect the property from additional vandalism.
 In January, 1975, the chapel was named to the California Historical Landmarks list.
+The chapel is considered to be architecturally significant in that it retains some the exterior forms of the Spanish and Mexican missions of the 18th and early 19th centuries, but was constructed of California redwood in clapboard planking style that is more typically found in church construction in New England.
 A dedication ceremony was held in August and mass was held by Father Bertin Foxen, great-grandson of Benjamin Foxen.
 In December of that year, a gate was installed at the entrance to the grounds and was dedicated as the John W. Woolsey Memorial Gate.
 The San Ramon Chapel Preservation Committee (SRCPC), the organizing body that maintains the property and building, became a non-profit in 1976.
 Mass began again weekly in November.
 In 1978, the chapel received a new roof and glass windows.

 A new foundation was installed in 1983 and additional renovations took place, totaling $12,154.
 In 1985, the first electric heater was installed in the chapel.
 Stations of the Cross were installed on site by Drew Crosby in 1986.
 The next year, SRCPC offered to turn the property over to the Roman Catholic Archdiocese of Los Angeles.
 They declined the offer and SRCPC continued to maintain the property.
 The first water well was installed in 1988.
 As of 1999, renovations to the chapel continued.